tzmt/daily-moon-forecast/readme.txt

 * Fix - Shortcode was called incorrectly and generated an error.
 * Tweak - Minify the inline js for increased page speed.
 * Tweak - Do singleton PHP class.
+* Tweak - Do not extract widget args.

 = 1.4.3 =
 * Maintenance: tested and passed for WP 3.9 compatibility.